dschnare/jekyll-tools/README.md

   # Every other key represents a build target, where the key
   # is a JavaScript file relative to the 'destination' setting.
   # This form is a simple build target where only included files
   # are listed in a sequence.
+The order of these files is
+  # important because this is the order they will be combined in.

   inc/js/main.min.js:
     - _src/js/lib/**/*.js